emericg/WatchFlower/docs/higrow-ble-api.md

 Boards are available from LilyGo or Weemo Chinese manufacturers.

 I would not recommend an HiGrow for serious plant monitoring, only for tinkering with an esp32 board with onboard sensors.
+The API described below is only available with a [custom firmware](https://github.com/emericg/esp32-environmental-sensors/tree/master/HiGrow).

 ## Features